Summer Honor Choir for high school students

 About Harding University

 Harding University is a private liberal-arts university affiliated with the churches of Christ.
-Harding's community includes 7,200 students from 50 states and over 50 foreign countries.
+Harding's community includes approximately 7,000 students from 50 states and 46 foreign countries.
 The University is known for its strong academic offerings, for its international programs and for its commitment to spiritual training and involvement.

 The school is listed in Peterson's Competitive Colleges and is ranked by U.S. News and World Report as one of the South's best universities.